The Round #2 exam for the 2012-2013 Academic Year will be held on:

 FURTHER INFO: Participants have exactly 60 minutes to work on the exam.
-It takes about 5 minutes to distribute the exams and read through the instructions, so participants should plan to be present from 2:05-3:10pm.
+Students should try to arrive on the hour (and no later than 5 minutes after).
+It takes about 10 minutes or more to distribute the exams and read through the instructions, so participants in the cohort beginning at 2pm should plan to be present from 2:00-3:15 pm.

 You can have a look now at the exam instructions and answer sheet.
 At the beginning of each contest exam, we'll read through the instructions and you'll fill in the student information on the answer sheet...after that you'll have 60 minutes to work on the contest problems.